MicrosoftDocs/visualstudio-docs/docs/javascript/tutorial-aspnet-with-typescript.md

 1. If the package in Solution Explorer is not installed, right-click the npm node and choose **Restore Packages**.

    >[!NOTE]
-   > In some scenarios, Solution Explorer may indicate that an npm package is out of sync with *package.json* due to a known issue described [here](https://github.com/aspnet/Tooling/issues/479), and the package may appear as not installed when it is installed.
-In most cases, you can clean the solution by deleting *package.json*, restarting Visual Studio, and re-adding the *package.json* file as described earlier in this article.
+   > In some scenarios, Solution Explorer may indicate that an npm package is out of sync with *package.json* due to a known issue described [here](https://github.com/aspnet/Tooling/issues/479).
+For example, the package may appear as not installed when it is installed.
+In most cases, you can update Solution Explorer by deleting *package.json*, restarting Visual Studio, and re-adding the *package.json* file as described earlier in this article.

 1. In Solution Explorer, right-click the scripts folder and choose **Add** > **New Item**.